 Sometimes in an emissions-exempt vehicle, the rear hole may be left unplugged by mistake.

 Left open, the holes will generate a tremendous exhaust leak.
-As a result, It may not be immediately apparent and could be blamed on leaky header or exhaust manifold gaskets.
+Consequently, sometimes blamed on leaky header or exhaust manifold gaskets.

-You will be able to screw these plugs into any head that has the holes.
-Consequently, They change the thread size to allow you to use your factory accessory drive brackets.
-You may want to use these plugs to close off any air passages in your cylinder heads.
-If there were no plugs you would have an exhaust leak.
+So, you will be able to screw these plugs, into any head that has the holes.
+Consequently, they change the thread size to allow you to use, your factory accessory drive brackets.
+You may want to use these plugs, to close off any air passages in your cylinder heads.
+Because, if there were no plugs, you would have an exhaust leak.

 Now there are some cases when you don’t need, the special plugs for brackets.
 You may just want to plug the holes.

 You can go to your local bolt supplier and find, 4- 5/8-11 x 3/4 stainless steel bolts.